 What Type of License Should I Apply For?

-- Do you hold a valid comparable license from another state and have you worked under it for three (3) years?
+- Do you hold a bachelor’s degree and valid license or certificate from another state or jurisdiction and have you worked under it for a minimum of three (3) years?

 If you answered “yes” to this question, you could qualify for a temporary license.
-A temporary license is valid for one (1) calendar year from the date of issuance.
+A temporary license is valid for one (1) year of employment and is non-renewable.
 This enables out-of-state applicants to seek and obtain employment in the Commonwealth while they work to take and pass all required MTEL tests.

 Please note that passing all required MTEL tests or failed MTEL results will not qualify you for the temporary license.